 kubectl delete can also break your application entirely if used carelessly.

-Kubernetes deployments are best paired with a monitoring solution allows you to keep an eye on your resources, analyze the logs, and trace potential problems in your application, keeping you informed about your cluster's health and enabling you to better manage your resources.
+Kubernetes deployments are best paired with a monitoring solution, such as Airplane, that allows you to keep an eye on your resources, analyze the logs, and trace potential problems, keeping you informed about your cluster's health and enabling you to better manage your resources.